dpwoert/magic-circle/readme.md

 - **🎛 More advanced custom controls** More controls types, like setting images for textures and easing controls.

 - **⏰ Animation timeline** Create an animation timeline where variables can be key-framed.

-- **🧩 Stand-alone** So you won't need the CLI anymore and can share this app with others.

 ## Requirements